rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-ingress-proxy/index.md

 The [HAProxy](https://www.haproxy.org/) load-balancer / TLS proxy listens on defined ports, terminates incoming connections and distributes this traffic to specified backends, based on rules specified in [Access Control Lists (ACLs)](https://www.haproxy.com/blog/introduction-to-haproxy-acls/).
 Depending on the project, backends can be scaled across multiple instances.

 HAProxy ACLs and backend rules are dynamically configured based on Key-Values retrieved from the [Consul server running on the host](/rollyourown/projects/host_server/).
-This allows the Service Proxy to be deployed as a generic module, with the project-specific backed and ACL configuration provisioned to the Consul KV-store during project deployment.
+This allows the Ingress Proxy to be deployed as a generic module, with the project-specific backed and ACL configuration provisioned to the Consul KV-store during project deployment.

 In addition, HAProxy terminates TLS / SSL connections (typically, HTTPS), using certificates obtained by [Certbot](https://certbot.eff.org/), so that certificates can be provisioned in a single element and do not need to be distributed across backend applications.